oracle/weblogic-deploy-tooling/documentation/3.0/content/release-notes/_index.md

 - #1348: Added database wallet support for multiple wallets.
 Other database wallets can be added, as needed.
 (WDT-710)
 - #1351: Removed support for the deprecated "named object list" format from the `kubernetes` section of the model.
 (WDT-688)
 - #1366: Refactored ATP and SSL database support to be more unified in their modeling approach.
+- #1369: Added a special log level for deprecation messages so that the can show up in the tools' summary reports without causing a non-zero exit status.
+(WDT-721)
 - Cleaned up the aliases and put tests in place to ensure that they align properly with the various WebLogic Server releases and PSUs.